rjframe/b2-client/README.md

 To use a pre-packaged HTTP client, choose the backend via the relevant feature.
 Supported features are

+* `with_hyper`
 * `with_surf`
-* `with_hyper`
+* `with_isahc`

-This list will eventually use the lower-level client libraries instead (e.g., h1 and h2 instead of hyper).
+This list will eventually use the lower-level client libraries instead (e.g., h1 instead of hyper).

-Surf is currently selected by default.
-To use a different backend, supply the `--no-default-features` flag as well as the feature for the backend you desire.

-To use your own HTTP backend, implement the `HttpClient` trait and build with the `--no-default-features` flag.
+There is no default client, so you must choose one of the above features or a custom HTTP client.
+To use your own HTTP backend, simply implement the `HttpClient` trait.

 ### Testing

-Run `cargo test` to run all tests (with default features); the `surf` backend is used to test fake (pre-recorded) responses against the B2 API, so no tests are making real API calls.
+API calls are faked via pre-recorded sessions using the surf backend, so to run all tests run them with `--features=with_surf`.
+No test runs agains the live B2 service by default.

 To run a test against the live B2 API, set the environment variables `B2_CLIENT_TEST_KEY` and `B2_CLIENT_TEST_KEY_ID` to a key/id pair capable of